leadtheway01/UVa/README.md

 # UVa
-This is a collection of school work and projects.
+This is a collection of school works and projects.